Tellusant/docs/articles-posts/economic-and-policy-sentiment-zaf.md

 ---
-layout: default
+title: "South Africa Economic & Policy Sentiment Analysis Based on IMF et Plus"
-title: South Africa Economic & Policy Sentiment Analysis Based on IMF et Plus
+description:  "This article shows how we use semantic analysis of qualitative reports using automated parsing scoring and weighting based on a trained AI model."
-description:  This article shows how we use semantic analysis of qualitative reports using automated parsing scoring and weighting based on a trained AI model.
+image: /assets/social-card-pub.png
 ---

 # South Africa Economic & Policy Sentiment Analysis Based on IMF et Plus